Are Phthalates Harmful in Skincare and Cosmetics?

 What are phthalates and why are they in cosmetics?

 Phthalates are a family of chemicals used as plasticisers (to make materials flexible) and, in cosmetics, mainly to hold fragrance and help products spread.
-They commonly hide inside the catch-all label term "fragrance" or "parfum," which is why they're easy to miss.
+They commonly hide inside the catch-all label term "fragrance" or "parfum," which is exactly why they're so easy to miss — a single "fragrance" entry can legally contain dozens of undisclosed components, phthalates among them.

 Are phthalates actually harmful?